e-V01/e-V01/README.md

 - 👋 Hi, I’m @e-V01
-- 👀 I’m interested in AI/ML
+- 👀 I’m interested in iOS,
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Swift
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me kuhta1488atgmail.com